garciart/network-automation/exercises/README.md

 -----

-## Test connectivity from the host to the device.
+## Test connectivity from the host to the device

 Up to this point, you have only used CentOS' Bourne-again Shell (Bash) to either connect to a device using Telnet or to open a Python interpreter.
 To perform tasks over Ethernet, such as using Secure Shell (SSH) or uploading a configuration, you will have to start and stop Linux services, run Linux utilities, etc., on the host device using Bash.